-The ENNOE digital method further enhances patient engagement through interactive features such as quizzes, discussion forums, and virtual Q & A sessions with healthcare professionals.
-These interactive elements not only help patients better grasp the educational content but also offer an opportunity to clarify any confusion or misconceptions about ART.
+ART.
 Such active participation aids in information retention and strengthens patient trust in their treatment.
-Additionally, digital reminders, such as notifications or alarms, can further support patients by helping them stay on track with their medication schedules, thereby improving adherence $^{[36]}$.
+Additionally, digital reminders, such as notifications or alarms, can further support patients by helping them stay on track with their medication schedules, thereby improving adherence ^[36].

 Finally, the effectiveness of the ENNOE-based digital intervention is also linked to an increase in patients' confidence and autonomy in managing their treatment.
 Access to accurate and easily comprehensible information empowers patients to make informed decisions about their health.
 Improved education also reduces the fear and stigma often associated with ART, motivating patients to remain consistent with their therapy.
 In this way, the ENNOE method not only enhances patient knowledge but also fosters positive behavioral changes that contribute to better ART adherence [11].

 Although the findings of this study provide valuable insights, several limitations should be considered.
 First, the relatively small sample size may limit the generalizability of the results to a broader population.
 A larger sample in future studies would help confirm these findings and enhance the robustness of statistical analyses.
 Second, this study was conducted in a single urban setting, which may restrict its applicability to rural populations, where access to digital health interventions and healthcare facilities may differ.
 Further research should compare ART adherence patterns in urban and rural settings to identify unique barriers and opportunities for more effective interventions.
 Third, potential biases may affect the study results.
-Social desirability bias may lead participants to report higher adherence than in reality, while recall bias could impact the accuracy of self-reported knowledge levels.
+Social desirability bias may lead participants to report higher adherence than is accurate, while recall bias could impact the accuracy of self-reported knowledge levels.
 Using more objective adherence measurement methods, such as electronic medication monitoring, could improve data accuracy in future research.

-Based on the findings of this study, the integration of the ENNOE method into the national digital health policy is recommended as a scalable and cost-effective solution to improve ART adherence and treatment outcomes for PLHIV, with its implementation through digital training for health educators to enhance patient understanding, funding allocation by policymakers to ensure the accessibility of digital health programs, and the use of ENNOE by patients for self-monitoring and more effective adherence tracking.
+Accordingly, the integration of the ENNOE method into the national digital health policy is recommended as a scalable and cost-effective solution to improve ART adherence and treatment outcomes for PLHIV.
+This integration should include the implementation of digital training for health educators to enhance patient understanding, funding allocation by policymakers to ensure the accessibility of digital health programs, and the use of ENNOE by patients for self-monitoring and more effective adherence tracking.
+A digitized educational approach serves as a valuable strategy for improving patients' understanding of ART and promoting better adherence.
+This method provides accessible, engaging, and personalized educational content that supports patients in managing their treatment.
+Given its effectiveness, integrating similar digital interventions into healthcare services can contribute to better treatment outcomes and long-term therapeutic success for individuals living with HIV/AIDS.